scentless-apprentice/react-tracking/Documentation.md

 Data Type: **String**

+### datalayer.realestate

+Description: Contains data about custom dimesnsions for the realestate application

+Data Type: **Object**

+Required Fields:

+### datalayer.realestate.channel

+Description: CD109 - This describes the page channel, either rent or buy.

+Data format: string

+### datalayer.realestate.pageType

+Description: CD110 - Not used

+Data format: string

+### datalayer.realestate.moduleId

+Description: CD111 - Used to identify modules for the real estate CMS

+Data format: string

+### datalayer.realestate.moduleType

+Description: CD112 - Not used

+Data format: string

+### datalayer.realestate.moduleItemId

+Description: CD113 - Not used

+Data format: string

+### datalayer.realestate.listingId

+Description: CD143 - The unique listing identifier

+Data format: string

+### datalayer.realestate.listingPrice

+Description: CD144 - The price of the listing

+Data format: string

+### datalayer.realestate.buildingId

+Description: CD144 - The unique building identifier

+Data format: string

+### datalayer.realestate.new

+Description: CD145 - 1 if the listing is new, null if not

+Data format: string

+### datalayer.realestate.reduced

+Description: CD146 - 1 if the listing is reduced, null if not

+Data format: string

+### datalayer.realestate.openHouse

+Description: CD147 - 1 if the listing has an open house, null if not

+Data format: string

 ### datalayer.referrer

 Description: Contains data about external referrers, internal referrers and module interactions pertaining to the NYT user's session.